lhwdev/note/docs/other/windows-self-driver-signing-en.md

 At this point I'd turned Secure Boot and gotta upgrade to Windows 11.
 I also considered security, so turning on `testsigning` was not eligible.

-At that time I came across [one issue](https://github.com/eiz/SynchronousAudioRouter/issues/86) saying:
+At that time I came across a comment from [one issue](https://github.com/eiz/SynchronousAudioRouter/issues/86) saying:
 > UPDATE 3: SUCCESS!!!!!!!!!
 I am running the latest SAR in Reaper as we speak on windows 10 without testmode.

 (lhwdev was determined!)